ccn0/ccn0.github.io/README.md

 ## highlights

-- CCN0 Things `/things`
+- CCN0 Things `/things/`
   - things i made that aren't good enough to be featured (still interesting though.)
+- CCN0 Wiki `/info/`
+  - info on basically every thing ive made for the most part
 - Soundlets Plus `/things/soundlets/plus`
   - create your own soundboard
 - Games `/games/`
   - my games i made
 - CCN0 Portal `/things/portal`
-  - best kiosk hack homepage ever
+  - best kiosk-hack's homepage ever

-## License???
+## Licenses???

 assume i own everything unless stated otherwise. credits might be in the filename or on the page the file is used. or maybe i just hosted something from somewhere else, in which they probably did a better job at using a license and crediting people.